tapiwaUshe/TapiwaUsheResume/README.md

 You can easily view my interests and hobbies within the Computer Science space from this GitHub Profile / Website.
 - Seneca College School of Arts & Technology: Computer Programming (Dec.
 2020)
 - CompTIA: Security+ (June 2023)
+- IT Security Analyst... (searching).
-- IT Professional - :RESOLVER Inc.
+- Application Support Analyst - :RESOLVER Inc.